-Table 9 shows that statewide, White (non-Hispanic) students constituted a much larger proportion of the charter technical career centers' student populations (71 percent) than that of the non-charter career centers (39 percent).
+Table 10 shows that statewide, White (non-Hispanic) students constituted a much larger proportion of the charter technical career centers' student populations (71 percent) than that of the non-charter career centers (34 percent).
 There were corresponding larger percentages of African-American (non-Hispanic) and Hispanic students among non-charter career centers.
-However, it is necessary to recognize that the percentages for the charter technical centers may be skewed because ATC's degree program students are not included in the calculation.

-Table 9Race/Ethnicity Distribution Among Career Centers
+Table 10Race/Ethnicity Distribution Among Career Centers

 Population African- American Hispanic Other White

-Non-Charter Career Centers 29% 28% 4% 39%
+Non-Charter Career Centers 30% 32% 3% 34%

-Charter Career Centers 16% 10% 3% 71%
+Charter Career Centers 16% 11% 3% 71%

-Race/ethnicity distribution at the public career technical centers and charter technical career centers are more likely reflective of the centers' locations than the centers' recruiting efforts.
+Race/ethnicity distribution at the public career centers and charter technical centers are more likely reflective of the centers' locations than the centers' recruiting efforts.
 Specifically, the large Hispanic population in South Florida influences the statewide numbers.
 The charter technical career centers' mid-Florida locations result in a smaller percentage of Hispanic students and an increase in other ethnic groups' percentages.
 The remainder of this section will compare the charter technical career centers' race/ethnicity distributions to the corresponding K-12 distributions in each center's service area to make valid comparisons.

-Table 10 shows the percentage of ATC students who were White (74 percent) was nine percentage points higher than among Flagler and Volusia K-12 public schools (62 percent) while the percentage of African-American students (4 percent) was 11 percentage points lower.
-However, the numbers posted by ATC are incomplete because it only includes race/ethnicity data for its 23 adult, PSAV, and CWE students.
-It does not include race/ethnicity for its 170 college degree program students.
+Table 11 shows the percentage of White students (77 percent) at ATC was 15 percentage points higher than K-12 students in Flagler and Volusia public schools (62 percent) while the percentage of African-American students (11 percent) was four percentage points lower and the percentage of Hispanic students (eight percent) was nine percentage points lower.

-Table 10Race/Ethnicity Distribution at Advanced Technology College
+Table 11Race/Ethnicity Distribution at Advanced Technology College

-Population African- American Hispanic Other White Advanced Technology College 4% 17% 4% 74% Flagler & Volusia County K-12 Students 15% 16% 7% 62%
+Population African- American Hispanic Other White Advanced Technology College 11% 8% 3% 77% Flagler & Volusia County K-12 Students 15% 17% 6% 62%

-Table 11 reveals that FCTC's race/ethnicity distribution was very similar to that of the three districts that the institution serves.
-White students represented 73 percent of FCTC's enrollment and 74 percent of the K-12 students in those districts.
-The largest percentage difference was in African-American students, which was seven percentage points higher at FCTC (20 percent) than at the K-12 districts (13 percent).
-The Hispanic proportion was 5 percent for FCTCs students and 7 percent for K-12 students in FCTC's service area.
+Table 12 reveals that FCTC's race/ethnicity distribution was very similar to that of the three districts that the institution serves.
+White students represented 73 percent of both FCTC's enrollment and the K-12 students in those districts.
+The largest percentage difference was among African-American students, which was seven percentage points higher at FCTC (20 percent) than at the K-12 districts (13 percent).
+Hispanic students accounted for five percent of FCTC's population and nine percent of K-12 students in FCTC's service area.

-Table 11 Race/Ethnicity Distribution at First Coast Technical College
+Table 12Race/Ethnicity Distribution at First Coast Technical College

-Population African- American Hispanic Other White First Coast Technical College 20% 5% 3% 73% Clay, Putnam & St. Johns County K-12 Students 13% 7% 6% 74%
+Population African- American Hispanic Other White First Coast Technical College 20% 5% 2% 73% Clay, Putnam & St. Johns County K-12 Students 13% 9% 5% 73%

-Table 12 reveals that LTC's White students represented a higher percentage (70 percent) of total enrollment than among Lake County schools (60 percent).
-Lake Technical Center's minority enrollment was three to four percent less than that of Lake County's K-12 population for each of the three minority populations.
+Table 13 reveals that LTC's White students represented a higher percentage (66 percent) of total enrollment than among Lake County K-12 students (59 percent).
+Lake Technical Center's minority enrollment was two to four percent less than that of Lake County's K-12 population for each of the three minority populations.

-Table 12Race/Ethnicity Distribution at Lake Technical Center
+Table 13Race/Ethnicity Distribution at Lake Technical Center

 Population African- American Hispanic Other White

-Lake Technical Center 13% 14% 3% 70%
+Lake Technical Center 14% 16% 3% 66%

-Lake County K-12 Students 16% 18% 6% 60%
+Lake County K-12 Students 16% 20% 6% 59%